Treats or prevents blood clots from forming in the legs, lungs, and other parts of the body. This medicine is an anticoagulant or "blood thinner".

-You should not use this medicine if you have had an allergic reaction to tinzaparin, heparin, sulfites, benzyl alcohol, or pork, or if you currently have major bleeding or have ever had bleeding problems caused by heparin.
+You should not use this medicine if you have had an allergic reaction to tinzaparin, heparin, sulfites, benzyl alcohol, or any product made from pork.
+You should not use this medicine if you have an active major bleeding or a history of serious bleeding caused by heparin.

-Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot under your skin, usually around your abdomen.
+- Your doctor will prescribe your exact dose and tell you how often it should be given.
+This medicine is given as a shot under your skin, usually around your abdomen or stomach.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.